 Player tracking

-This use of technology in sports provides another possible advantage – a computer vision-powered system can suggest optimal player position and display a comparison with actual positions in that specific game.
-In that way, players will clearly see the areas of growth and coaches will be able to better analyze players’ performance.
+This use of technology in sports provides another possible advantage – a computer vision-powered system can suggest optimal player positions and display a comparison with actual positions in that specific game.
+In that way, players will clearly see the areas of growth and coaches will be able to better analyze players' performance.

 Ball tracking

 Tracking ball movement is important for extracting information from ball-based sports, especially racket or bat-and-ball sports such as tennis, cricket, badminton, and more.
-Computer vision models can help record the ball movement in three dimensions, show exactly where a ball hit the ground, and even predict its future trajectory to determine whether it would have hit the wicket.
+Computer vision models can help record the ball's movement in three dimensions, show exactly where a ball hit the ground, and even predict its future trajectory to determine whether it would have hit the wicket.

 In other words, computer-vision-powered ball tracking systems assist in: